 After attending University of California Santa Cruz for a bachelor’s degree in anthropology, I earned a teaching credential from California State University Monterey Bay.
 Somewhat ironically, I became an elementary school teacher.
 I later obtained a master’s degree in education from San Jose State University with a research project detailing the benefits of daily Sustained Silent Reading (SSR) for K-5 students.
 For ten years I taught K-3 and I was lucky enough to get to read picture books aloud to eager children every day.

 In 2014, I retired from teaching to pursue my writing career full time.
-In addition to my writing, my husband and I are raising our son.
-My days are split between writing and chasing after a toddler.
+In addition to my writing, my husband and I are raising our two children.
+My days are split between writing and chasing after a first grader and a preschooler.